Information Sheet

 PDF version: Hormonal IUD (ENG, PDF 131KB).

 The hormonal IUD (intrauterine device) is a small T-shaped plastic device.
-It is inserted into the uterus (womb) by a trained doctor and can stay in place for up to five years.
+It is inserted into the uterus (womb) by a trained doctor and can stay in place for 5-8 years, depending on type.
 The hormonal IUD differs from the copper IUD by slowly releasing a progestogen hormone directly into the uterus to prevent pregnancy.
-There are two types of hormonal IUD available in Australia which contain different amounts of hormone but are otherwise very similar.

 How does it work?